Using YouTube to promote your business or website

 It is much the same as any internet based marketing effort, you need to put in a large effort to build up your followers, then put out content that engages with them in interesting ways.
 Creating a video is just the start of the process the big task and to what the majority of your time should be invested into is marketing that video to help it reach its full potential.

-Additionally the length of a video is a factor because Google rewards pages that have good user metrics, being high time on page, good click through rates and low bounce rates.
+Additionally the length of a youtube video is a factor because Google rewards pages that have good user metrics, being high time on page, good click through rates and low bounce rates.

 So the lesson to learn from Lucy and other success stories on youtube is as follows:-